 The School Library System's Overdrive eBooks Catalog consists of 1000+ high interest eBooks selected to support instruction and develop a love of reading.
 Books are easily transferred to a wide variety of devices.
 Coordination, implementation and maintenance of an online eBooks catalog is included.
 Fees for this service are charged on a per school basis.
+Requests for additional e-books that are from any publishers other than OverDrive will be billed under service code 537.055.

-Database Management via SEARCH
+► Database Management via SEARCH